 6. It will be back

 If this brings you any comfort: Christmas will be back in less than a year!
 And all the peacefulness and joy will be back.
 But until then, you have to make it worth the waiting; have a hell of a year so that you can enjoy Christmas and New Year to their fullest!

 7. Seek help

-If there has been a few weeks now and you still have trouble sleeping, waking up and pulling yourself up, then you should think about seeking professional help.
+If there have been a few weeks now and you still have trouble sleeping, waking up and pulling yourself up, then you should think about seeking professional help.
 Please, trust me that there is no shame in going to a therapist!
 It’s probably one of the healthiest decisions you’ll make in your entire life.
-You will see, that it’a amazing when an expert is telling you that you’re not the only one facing this (because that’s how you feel) and that it’s not your fault for feeling so.
+You will see, that it’s amazing when an expert is telling you that you’re not the only one facing this (because that’s how you feel) and that it’s not your fault for feeling so.
 These people are there to help, not judge you so fuck the shame or other stupid feelings that you have about doing therapy and call for an appointment.

 Also follow on: